-Primary Curriculum: The lesson materials that we now offer are designed to be delivered on a cycle, so that ideas introduced in reception are developed further in years 1/2 and so on up the school.
+Primary Curriculum: The lesson materials that we now offer are designed to be delivered on a cycle, so that ideas introduced in Reception are developed further in Years 1/2 and so on up the school.
 We include assembly materials so that the key ideas of Facts4Life can be underpinned and referenced across the whole school.
 Many schools have introduced the materials as a 6 week unit of work for one or two hours a week.
-Others have developed further into a topic based approach that crosses the curriculum or included in an intensive health week in Term 5 or 6.
+Others have developed them further into a topic based approach that crosses the curriculum or included them in an intensive health week in Term 5 or 6.
 We also offer additional on-line materials focusing specifically upon Mental Health, as well as a framework and materials for the delivery of Relationships and Sex Education in the primary school.

 Secondary Curriculum: The resource covers different aspects of health resilience and includes 9 modules with additional on-line materials focusing specifically upon support for Mental Health.
 The modules can be delivered flexibly within an hour’s PSHE lesson or within tutor time, either across a single year or within a cyclical PSHE curriculum across KS3.
 Themes include chance and choice, personal responsibility and recognition of the range of normality.

-In both primary and secondary schools, our two Facts4Life Challenges: The Facts4Life Challenge and the Facts4Life Wellbeing Challenge, offer the opportunity for children to identify an area of their own health and/or wellbeing that they wish to focus upon, to record their actions over a 30 day period and achieve a bronze, silver or gold award depending on their success in meeting the challenge.
+In both primary and secondary schools, our two Facts4Life Challenges: The Facts4Life Activity Challenge and the Facts4Life Wellbeing Challenge, offer the opportunity for children to identify an area of their own health and/or wellbeing that they wish to focus upon, to record their actions over a 30 day period and achieve a bronze, silver or gold award depending on their success in meeting the challenge.
 Either can be used as a vehicle to measure the impact on children’s behaviours as well as whole school change.